trustyuri/trustyuri-java/README.md

 Run
 ---

-Run the following command to check a file or URL with a hash-URI:
+Run the following command to check a file or URL with a trusty URI:

     $ scripts/CheckFile.sh [FILE-OR-URL]